Shagshag/prestashop-documentation/ReferrerCore.md

 * Visibility: **public**
 * This property is **static**.
-* This property is defined in classes\Referrer.php line 51
+* This property is defined in [classes/Referrer.php line 51](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Referrer.php#51)

 ### $_join